barumau/pandunia/english/kia_i_jabu.md

 #### How many people can speak Pandunia?

-Currently a few people are using Pandunia.
+Currently speakers of Pandunia are counted in tens.
 It is still a very new language.

 #### When was Pandunia created?